 Here's how to determine your eligibility:

-- In order for a student to participate in Project SEARCH, students must be between the ages 18-21 and eligible for ACESS-VR and/or OPWDD services.
+- In order for a student to participate in Project SEARCH, students must be between the ages 18-21 and eligible for ACCES-VR and/or OPWDD services.

 - Along with basic communication skills, appropriate social, grooming, and hygiene skills, independent toileting and feeding skills, the individual must have completed all academic requirements for high school graduation.